 4. I often request half a cup of coffee, but always return for another half.
 For Christmas I was given the 'quarter cup' - an espresso cup that I will doubtless refill four times over.

 6. Gluten-free spirulina pasta.
-I haven't any desire to eat this, but I like how it looks.
+I haven't any desire to eat it, but I like how it looks.

-7. Laboratory codes or seductive words, I own make-up shades in Storm, Puff, Paradise, Dusk, Spell, Modest, Tobacco, Solar, Myth, Velvet Melon, Tropic Equinox.
+7. Laboratory codes or seductive words - differing colours and shades fall into one of the two categories.
+I own make-up in G9 and No.119, but I also own shades in Storm, Puff, Paradise, Dusk, Modest, Tobacco, Myth and Tropic Equinox.
 I struggle to buy a shade that has an unappealing name, to the detriment of my complexion, I'm sure.
-In saying that, I enjoy how anti-aspirational the colour names are at Farrow & Ball:
+In saying that, I do enjoy how anti-aspirational the colour names are at Farrow & Ball:

 8. At the end of a year of being inside, my imagination has creative block.
 Another game of backgammon, another game of cards, another movie, another online drawing class.
-Variety is the spice of life, but is routine always bland?
+Variety is the spice of life, and so is routine always bland?

 9. Fun jewellery at not-fun prices, Irene Neuwirth's designs are a true commitment to the idea of fun.
 This pair was worn by Kamala Harris at the Feb 2021 Inauguration ceremony.